Asrorbek-Orzikulov/GamingConsole/README.md

 This project has been written in Python 3.
 Before running the program be sure to install all the libraries included in the requirements.txt file.
 (Please ensure the version numbers.)

-# How to run
+## How to run
 First, download the entire repository.
 Then, run console.py to open the console which contains all the games.

-To Exit out of the Console program use the exit button on the top-right (or top-left) corner of the window.
+To exit out of the Console program, use the exit button on the top-right (or top-left) corner of the window.

-# Program structure
+## Program structure
 This gaming console consists of three games: Tic-Tac-Toe, Connect Four and the Fifteen Puzzle.
 Considering the similarities and differences among games, we decided to structure the project as follows:

 • There is a generic board class (board_class.py) that contains methods that are common to all three games.
 On the board, 0 will denote empty cells, 1 cells chosen by Player #1 and -1 cells chosen by Player #2.